SeRViCE-Lab/website/README.md

-My Personal Web Page, built with [Hyde](http://hyde.github.io/)
+My academic webpage, built with [Hyde](http://hyde.github.io/) and inspired by Jake Vanderplas.

-See the rendered version at http://www.utdallas.edu/~opo140030/
+See the rendered version at http://www.utdallas.edu/~olalekan.ogunmolu/

 Building
 ========